jfo/muhblog/src/post/stdwrite.md

     })
 }
 ```

+TODO: fully expand this example with the nested macros

 Which is, uh, well let's just say it's not exactly clear what's happening, with
 the mix of Rust's macro syntax and the proxied calls.